pingcap/docs-cn/how-to/deploy/orchestrated/tiup.md

     - Under ARM architecture, it is recommended to use CentOS 7.6 1810 as the operating system.
 - For the file system of TiKV data files, it is recommended to use EXT4 format. (refer to [Step 3](#step-3-mount-the-data-disk-ext4-filesystem-with-options-on-the-target-machines-that-deploy-tikv)) You can also use CentOS default XFS format.
 - The target machines can communicate with each other on the Intranet.
 (It is recommended to [disable the firewall `firewalld`](#how-to-stop-the-firewall-service-of-deployment-machines), or enable the required ports between the nodes of the TiDB cluster.)
+- [Disable the system swap](#how-to-disable-system-swap) on all the deployment machines.
 - If you need to bind CPU cores, [install the `numactl` tool](#how-to-install-the-numactl-tool).
-- If you need to bind CPU cores, install the `numactl` tool.

 For other software and hardware recommendations, refer to [TiDB Software and Hardware Recommendations](/how-to/deploy/hardware-recommendations.md).